Reed Cricket Club – A Brief History

 - Early Days

 Although cricket has been played on and off at Reed for perhaps up to 100 years or so, it was in 1956 that the present cricket club was formed.
-Older village residents recount that both before and after the Second World War matches were played in the middle meadows at the back of The Cabinet.
+Older village residents recount that both before and after the Second World War matches were played in the middle meadows at the back of The Cabinet public house.
 The old oak tree (still standing) provided the gathering point for spectators who invariably included Charlie and Bertha Gilbey, comfortable in their deck chairs and keeping score.

 In that first summer about six matches were played.
 Unfortunately no score book exists and there were no match reports in the Royston Crow, but it is known that none of the matches were won, and draws were unheard of in those days, when 50 was usually a comfortable winning total.